*This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our links*

 - The mount is also really old and will require you to put in the date and time every time it’s rebooted

-- Newtonian reflector optical design: The NexStar 130SLT is the largest in the SLT family.
-The 130mm aperture gathers enough light to see our Solar System and beyond.
-View Saturn’s rings, Jupiter’s cloud bands, and the Moon in brilliant detail.
+- NEWTONIAN REFLECTOR OPTICAL DESIGN: With a large, 130mm aperture, the NexStar 130SLT can gather enough light to see our Solar System and beyond.
+View Saturn’s rings, Jupiter’s cloud bands, the Moon's craters, and the Orion Nebula in brilliant detail.

 How Do The Celestron Nexstar 130SLT’s Optics Work?